-Transaction costs amounted to \$5,658,864, consisting of \$1,840,000 of underwriting fees, \$2,800,000 of deferred underwriting fees and \$598,864 of other offering costs.
+Transaction costs amounted to \$5,658,864, consisting of \$1,840,000 of underwriting fees, \$3,220,000 of deferred underwriting fees and \$598,864 of other offering costs.

 The Company's management has broad discretion with respect to the specific application of the net proceeds of the Initial Public Offering and the sale of the Private Placement Units, although substantially all of the net proceeds are intended to be applied generally toward completing a Business Combination.
 The Company must complete its initial Business Combination with one or more target businesses that together have a fair market value equal to at least 80% of the net assets held in the Trust Account (excluding any deferred underwriting commissions held in the Trust Account and taxes payable on the interest earned on the Trust Account) at the time of the agreement to enter into a Business Combination.
 The Company will only complete a Business Combination if the post-Business Combination company owns or acquires 50% or more of the issued and outstanding voting securities of the target or otherwise acquires a controlling interest in the target business sufficient for it not to be required to register as an investment company under the Investment Company Act.
-On April 15, 2021, the Company has entered into a Business Combination Agreement with Surrozen, Inc., see Note 10.
-Subsequent Events - Business Combination Agreement and PIPE Financing, however, There is no assurance that the Company will be able to successfully effect a Business Combination.
+On April 15, 2021, the Company has entered into a Business Combination agreement with Surrozen, Inc., see Note 10.
+Subsequent Events - Business Combination Agreement, PIPE Financing and Proxy Statement, however, There is no assurance that the Company will be able to successfully effect a Business Combination.

 The Company will provide its shareholders with the opportunity to redeem all or a portion of their Public Shares upon the completion of a Business Combination either (i) in connection with a shareholder meeting called to approve the Business Combination or (ii) by means of a tender offer.
 The decision as to whether the Company will seek shareholder approval of a Business Combination or conduct a tender offer will be made by the Company.
 The shareholders will be entitled to redeem their shares for a pro rata portion of the amount held in the Trust Account (initially \$10.00 per share), calculated as of two business days prior to the completion of a Business Combination, including any pro rata interest earned on the funds held in the Trust Account and not previously released to the Company to pay its tax obligations.
 There will be no redemption rights upon the completion of a Business Combination with respect to the Company's warrants.
+On June 24, 2021, the Company filed a Proxy Statement on Schedule 14A with the Securities and Exchange Commission (the "SEC"), see Note 10.
+Subsequent Events - Business Combination Agreement, PIPE Financing and Proxy Statement.